-The Health Advocate program consists of UW Oshkosh students living in residence halls that are trained on various health issues including alcohol use and abuse, sexual health, stress management, nutrition, colds and flu, first aid, etc. Health Advocates act as general health/resource counselors.
+The Health Advocate program consists of the University of Wisconsin Oshkosh students living in residence halls that are trained on various health issues including alcohol use and abuse, sexual health, stress management, nutrition, colds and flu, first aid, etc. Health Advocates act as general health/resource mentors.
 As their name says, they're advocates of good health.

 What kind of services do Health Advocates offer?

 Health Advocates are available for general health information.
-They have bandages, common over-the-counter medicines such as acetaminophen, ibuprofen, etc., thermometers, condoms, band-aids, etc. to handle minor health and first aid issues.
-They also have health/wellness brochures and handouts on current health/disease issues.
+They have bandages, common over-the-counter medicines such as acetaminophen, ibuprofen, etc., thermometers, condoms, Band-Aids, etc. to handle minor health and first aid issues.
+They also have health and wellness brochures and handouts on current health and disease issues.
+Health Advocates also travel around campus to provide tabling and education on various health topics.

 How do I contact a Health Advocate?